microsoft/confidential-ai-workshop/modules/key-management/Managed-HSM.md

 Now you have a Managed HSM with an exportable key protected by a release policy.
 You can use this key for encrypting data and securely releasing it to compliant Confidential VMs.

 ### 7) (Optionnal) OS-disk encryption with CMK for DES
-If you plan to use this key for OS-disk encryption with Customer-Managed Keys (CMK) in a Disk Encryption Set (DES), you can follow the steps in the [OS Disk Encryption with CMK](../os-disk-encryption/os-disk-encryption-cmk.md) module, using the `$KEK_KID` and `$KEK_RESOURCE` variables for the key URL and scope.
+If you plan to use this key for OS-disk encryption with Customer-Managed Keys (CMK) in a Disk Encryption Set (DES), you can follow the steps in the [OS Disk Encryption with CMK backed by Managed HSM](../os-disk-encryption/os-disk-encryption-cmk-mHSM.md) module using the Managed HSM that you created by following the previous steps (use `$HSM_NAME` and `$HSM_RESOURCE_ID`).

 ## Exports (available after this module)